WorldAfterCapital/WorldAfterCapital/part-one/Optimism.md

 # Optimism

-When I started my blog some 8 years ago, I called myself a &ldquo;Technology Optimist&rdquo; in my [first post](http://continuations.com/post/27777558/technology-optimist).
+When I started my blog a decade ago, I called myself a &ldquo;Technology Optimist&rdquo; in my [first post](http://continuations.com/post/27777558/technology-optimist).
 I wrote that

 > I am excited to be living in a time when we are making tremendous progress on understanding aging, fighting cancer, developing clean technologies, and so much more.
 This is not to say that I automatically assume that technology by itself will solve all our problems (I guess that would be a &ldquo;technology pollyanna&rdquo;).
-Instead I believe that – over time – we as a society figure out how to use technology to actually improve our standard of living.
+Instead I believe that&mdash;over time&mdash;we as a society figure out how to use technology to actually improve our standard of living.
 I for one am sure glad I am not living in the Middle Ages.

 The fundamental tenor of this book is one of optimism.
 This is in part a reflection of my personality.
 I am pretty sure it would be impossible to be a VC as a pessimist.
 You would focus only on the many reasons why a particular startup won&apos;t succeed and never make an investment.